 One thing to note: your marriage license has to be signed within 35 days of you picking it up and returned within 63 days.
 So don’t hold onto it for too long after you elope!

-Unlike some states like Washington that require a waiting period before you can actually use your marriage license, Colorado allows you to use it as soon as possible.
+Unlike some states, like Washington, that require a waiting period before you can use your marriage license, Colorado allows you to use it as soon as possible.
 You could, in theory, pick up your marriage license in the morning and elope in Colorado that afternoon.

 Yes, you heard that right.
 Colorado is one of a select number of states in the US that allows self solemnization.
 This is basically where an eloping couple can “marry themselves.”
-You essentially sign as your own witnesses and on the officiant line on your Colorado elopement day.
-We have an article where we talk all about Colorado self solemnization, if you want more details on it.
+You essentially sign as your own officiants on the officiant line on your Colorado elopement day.
+I have an article where I talk all about Colorado self solemnization, if you want more details on it.
 But it’s definitely a unique experience that you can get when you choose to elope in Colorado.

 Elopements have changed a lot these days, and for the better!
-They are no longer viewed as quick, secretive ceremonies and rather seen as an adventurous one-of-a-kind experience that also happens to include saying vows and signing a marriage license.
-Adventure elopements have become couples’ way of taking a step back and deciding that they’d like their wedding day to be about more than just fancy decor and a strict, stuffy timeline.
+They’re no longer viewed as quick, secretive ceremonies and rather viewed as adventurous, one-of-a-kind experiences that also happen to include saying vows and signing a marriage license.
 And Colorado has been one of the leading states in this movement of couples taking their wedding days back and doing things their way.

 So many couples are choosing to make their Colorado elopement day “their own” by incorporating fun activities together that they likely wouldn’t be able to do if they were having a more traditional wedding.
-Whether it’s soaking in a secret hot spring near Telluride or rock climbing to your favorite mountain overlook.
+Whether it’s soaking in a secret hot spring near Telluride or hiking up to your favorite mountain overlook.
 Don’t think of these as “wedding activities”; rather think of them as exciting activities you’d do if someone gave you a completely free day to do whatever you wanted in Colorado.
 At the end of the day, how you elope in Colorado is your decision and no one else’s.
 You can dream as big as you want.
-That’s what happens when you make the bold decision to break traditional elopement rules and make your own.

-Get your hands on our Ultimate Elopement Guide, that basically goes over the entire process of planning your adventure elopement, whether your planning to elope in Colorado or somewhere else.
-We talk about everything from how to figure out what your elopement budget should go towards to sorting out what you need to pack with you.
-This is the exact checklist we used to plan our own elopement in Colorado and the one we use to help couples in Colorado and beyond plan their elopements.
-Feel free to print out this guide and keep it close as you go through everything on the checklist.
+Get your hands on our Ultimate Elopement Guide, that goes over the entire process of planning your adventure elopement, whether your planning to elope in Colorado or somewhere else.
+I talk about everything from how to figure out what your elopement budget should go towards to sorting out what you need to pack with you.

-If you’re not sure how to share your plans to elope with your friends and family, we also have an article all about sharing the news of your elopement plans with them and helping them jump on board.
+Not sure how to share your plans to elope with your friends and family?
+I also have an article all about sharing the news of your elopement plans with them and helping them jump on board.

 Trying to figure out which shoes you should be wearing on your adventure elopement day?
-We break that one down for you as well.
+I break that one down for you as well.

 P.S.
-As mountain elopement and adventure wedding photographers based in Colorado, we pride ourselves on not just documenting your elopement or small mountain wedding, but helping you plan out all the little details as well — like helping you figure out where to elope in Colorado and what mountain towns are best.
-We’re here to help you figure out how to elope in Colorado.
-We’ve been in your shoes with our own elopement, and that’s why we’re in this industry in the first place.
-We want to help.
+As an adventure elopement photographer based in Colorado, I pride myself on not just documenting your elopement, but helping you navigate the little details as well — like helping you figure out where to elope in Colorado and what mountain towns are best.
+I’m here to help you figure out how to elope in Colorado.
+I’ve been in your shoes with our own CO elopement, and that’s why I’m in this industry in the first place.
+I want to help.